 How to Make an Old Film Style Look Video?

 In the age of digital images, film still hasn’t lost its charm.
 Grainy black and white videos have a special type of atmosphere that makes a sequence or the entire video seem like a memory that took place a long time ago.
 Recreating the visual style of early Charlie Chaplin and Buster Keaton films isn’t hard at all if you have the right tools for the job.
-That’s why in this article we are going to show you how you can make your videos look like they were recorded on old film stock with Filmora9 and iMovie video editing apps.
+That’s why in this article we are going to show you how you can make your videos look like they were recorded on old film stock with Filmora and iMovie video editing apps.

 A video editor you’re using to process the raw footage must provide you with all the tools you need to materialize your ideas.
-The sheer amount of video editing options Filmora9 offers makes it one of the best options on the market since its users can edit 4K footage, stabilize shaky video clips or make captivating opening credits.
+The sheer amount of video editing options Filmora offers makes it one of the best options on the market since its users can edit 4K footage, stabilize shaky video clips or make captivating opening credits.
 Wondershare’s video editor features hundreds of visual effects that can be easily added to different types of projects.
-Filters such as Amaro or Early Bird are designed to shorten the color correction process and to help the Filmora9’s users to create any visual style of video they like.
+Filters such as Amaro or Early Bird are designed to shorten the color correction process and to help the Filmora’s users to create any visual style of video they like.
 So, let’s take a look at different filters you can use to make your videos look like they were recorded a long time ago.

 1. Use the Old Video Filter

-Before you start exploring different Old Film filters in FIlmora9, you should first remove all the pieces of the footage you don’t want to use in the project from the timeline and arrange the rest as you see fit.
+Before you start exploring different Old Film filters in FIlmora, you should first remove all the pieces of the footage you don’t want to use in the project from the timeline and arrange the rest as you see fit.
 Once you’ve completed these and all other basic video editing actions you should click on the Effects icon, that is located in the upper left corner of the editor’s main window, and then after the Effects tab opens you should click on the Filters subcategory.

 Start browsing through the alphabetical list of filters or simply type in the word old in the search bar located in the upper right corner of the Effects tab.
 The Old Video filter should appear on the screen as soon as you stop typing, and you can just drag and drop it to a specific location on the timeline.
 After you place this filter over the segment of the footage to which you want to apply it, you can drag one of its ends left or right to adjust its duration.